Sample Opening Statements

 The defendant is Maryland Machine Contractors.
 The testimony you are going to hear is going to be complicated at times.
 But the rule you are going to be asked to apply by the judge is in the end a very simple rule: Did Maryland Machine’s build a mechanical system that was defectively designed that lead to death of Cindy Manning?

 III.
-What did the Defendant do? (opening should focus first on what the defendant did wrong that brings us to trial)
+What did the Defendant do? (opening focuses first on what the defendant did)

 Now in this tank is raw sugar and these chemicals but also a lot of junk: rocks, wood, debris, you name it.
 And it all comes down this pipe and into this strainer and then it gets send up for more processing.